September 20, 2018

 Why Carpenter Bee Infestations are Best Left to a Professional

-Oftentimes DIY tips are not enough, and in some cases makes things worse.
+Oftentimes DIY tips are not enough, and in some cases make things worse.
 Some do-it-yourself sites may recommend sealing holes made by carpenter bees.
 This seems like a great fix until the carpenter bee finds his exit blocked and tunnels out another way, inflicting more damage to your home.
 Similarly, several self-help websites recommend using pesticides and chemicals to handle the problem yourself.
 If done incorrectly, this can mean possibly endangering yourself, your family, or your pets.
 Here at Spencer Pest Services, we have trained technicians on staff, who are ready to handle even your most invasive of carpenter bee problem.
 Sometimes fixing it yourself is not worth the risk.
 Trust Spencer Pest with your pest problems today.